sebapersson/petab_sciml/docs/src/format.md

 |-----------------|-----------------|
 | net1\_output1    | net1.output[1]    |

-The output value (`net1_output1`) is then used in the condition and/or hybridization table.
+The output value (`net1_output1`) is then used in the condition or hybridization table.

 ## [Hybridization Table](@id hybrid_table)

 The PEtab SciML extension introduces a new hybridization table for assigning neural network inputs and outputs.
-Assignments made in this table apply to all conditions, and together with the condition table, it specifies where a neural network is inserted in a PEtab SciML problem.
+Assignments made in this table apply to all experimental conditions, and together with the condition table, it specifies where a neural network is inserted in a PEtab SciML problem.
 The hybridization table has the following columns:

 | **targetId**                | **operationType** | **targetValue**     |
 |-------------------------|---------------|-----------------|